 Firstly, you need to consider three crucial things:

 YOUR AGREEMENTS WITH SERVICE PROVIDERS

 Every platform has its individual licenses and rules.
-Same goes for the music you have purchased and individual publishers.
-It's the same with geography: each country has different laws and agreements in place for different songs, insurances and licences have different laws and licence agreements.
+The same goes for the music you have purchased and individual publishers.
+It's the same with geography: each country has different laws and agreements in place for different songs, and insurances and licences have different laws and licence agreements.

 Saying that, here are some things to help you get started on the right track: